-Each student with type 1 diabetes will have glucose target range that has been set by their diabetes treating team and is outlined in their diabetes management plan.
+Each student with type 1 diabetes will have a blood glucose target range that has been set by their clinical treating team and is outlined in their diabetes management plan.

 A very high blood glucose level can happen when the student doesn’t have enough insulin, does less physical activity than usual, is unwell, or eats extra carbohydrate foods without extra insulin being administered.

 Symptoms of high glucose include feeling thirsty and frequently needing to go to the toilet, feeling tired and/or emotional or having difficulty concentrating.

 A high glucose level must be taken seriously if the student is unwell.
 Staff should refer to a student’s diabetes management plan for advice.

 All school staff should have a basic understanding of the signs and symptoms of low and high glucose levels and know how to help a student experiencing a low or high glucose level.
 It’s recommended staff undertake Diabetes in Schools Level 1 Introductory training to gain an understanding of what is required when caring for a student with type 1 diabetes. >> Read More about training school staff